 So, what does fresh dog food have going for it?
 Proponents say its benefits include:

-- Health perks: Fans of fresh foods for dogs say that the diets’ fewer preservatives is one of their biggest selling points.
+- Fewer preservatives: Fans of fresh foods for dogs say that the diets’ fewer preservatives is one of their biggest selling points.
 Here’s the basic idea: Preservatives are essentially chemicals designed to extend a food’s shelf life.
 When a dog’s diet has more chemicals, their body needs to do more work to detoxify, aka remove them from the body.
 That process can lead to inflammation—“and inflammation is the root cause of many diseases,” Dr. Messionnier explains.

 - High-quality ingredients: You’ll need to check your dog food’s label to know for sure, but many fresh dog foods are made from specially selected ingredients.
 The fruit and vegetables in Freshpet dog food, for example, are verified non-GMO, meaning they haven’t been altered by genetic engineering.